-Except for the Australian GP (which already happened), Fox Sports has exclusive rights to all 2019 F1 Grand Prix races.
+Fox Sports has exclusive rights to all remaining 2019 F1 Grand Prix races.
 To watch online, you’ll need a Foxtel Digital Subscription, which costs AU$4.99 per month or $49.99 per year.
 If you already have a Foxtel cable subscription, you might be eligible for a complementary Digital Subscription.
 Note that subscribers outside of Australia will need a VPN to unblock live streams.

-Kayo Sports is an online sports streaming service available in Australia that includes Fox Sports’ stream of the Canadian Grand Prix.
-A 14-day free trial means you can sign up to stream the Canadian Grand Prix live online and then cancel your subscription afterward.
+Kayo Sports is an online sports streaming service available in Australia that includes Fox Sports’ stream of the Hungarian Grand Prix.
+A 14-day free trial means you can sign up to stream the Hungarian Grand Prix live online and then cancel your subscription afterward.
 After that, plans start at $25 per month.
 If you’re outside of Australia, you’ll need a VPN to bypass viewing restrictions.

 - Globoplay (Free account sign-up required, VPN needed outside of Brazil)

 F1 fans in Brazil can use Globoplay to watch the entire F1 2019 season online.
 Only Canada, US, and Mexico GPs won’t be live but will be replayed the following Sunday after each event.
 The good thing about Globoplay is that it’s free and accessible to anyone, even those outside of Brazil.
 All you need is a VPN and a free account to the site.

 - The main event begins Sunday, August 4 at 3:10 p.m. local time (2:10 p.m.
 UK time)

 - Qualifying begins on Saturday, August 3 at 3 p.m.

 - Practices start Friday, August 2 at 11 a.m. and 3 p.m. and Saturday, August 3 at noon